zendframework/zend-eventmanager/doc/book/migration/changed.md

 This allows for mass removal!

 As the signatures differ, you will need to update any code calling `detach()` after upgrading to v3.
-At the minimum, you will need to swap the `$id` and `$listener` arguments, and pass the callable listener instead of a `CallbackHandler` instance.
+At the minimum, you will need to swap the `$identifier` and `$listener` arguments, and pass the callable listener instead of a `CallbackHandler` instance.
 We also recommend auditing your code to determine if you want to be more or less specific when detaching the listener.